Did you know that skirting around a deck serves multiple purposes? Determine which option is the best solution for your deck.

 The most common skirting material used to complete the deck will most oftentimes be the decking material itself.
 For example, on a wood deck we would continue with wood decking on the vertical surfaces, and on a Trex deck we would do Trex skirting.
 This allows for a look of continuity between horizontal and vertical surfaces.
 Another option is to use custom-built treated lumber or cedar lattice screens.
 This is also a beautiful option providing a closed-off look but allowing for air ventilation.
 Lattice skirting tends to be more fragile than its composite or solid wood decking counterparts.
 If choosing this route, the wood will have to be treated every few years to withstand the abuse of the elements.
 That is also a point to consider- how much time to you want to devote to the maintenance of your skirting material?
 One last thought on material options is how your family will use your yard.
 If you have little kids that love to play soccer or slug a baseball, a more durable option for skirting that can withstand the abuse might be beneficial.

 There are so many options to finishing off the look of your deck.
 For some, solid skirting would be the more visually appealing and most functional option.
 For others, a custom lattice choice will complete the look.
-Finally, plants and shrubs can accomplish the job while omitting a skirting completely.
-In conclusion, there is no wrong answer.
+Plants and shrubs can often accomplish the job while omitting a skirting completely.
+Ultimately, it's really up to you and what works best in your backyard.

 I founded Woodland Deck in 2000 to create decks and outdoor spaces to be enjoyed for generations.
 Here in beautiful Northeast Ohio, we’re lucky to experience four dramatically different seasons throughout the year, and I want you to be able to enjoy each one of them from the comfort of your own backyard.
 As a deck-building company, we are always looking for ways to better our products, services, and ourselves.
 We are passionate about life outside and believe that enjoying God’s creation is a rich gift to us.